Thanks to Diane Maltby, Richard Allen and Alice Barbara Allen, we are now getting a

 At some time before his marriage in 1891 he joined the Army.
 On 29th June 1891 he married Withern girl Betsy Carrott at Baildon, Yorks, when he held the rank of sergeant in the 6th Dragoon Guards and was based at Leeds.
 When Diane’s grandfather Fred was born in York, 1902, William was a Farrier Major.
 He must have been posted regularly, because other children were born in Edinburgh, Preston and Aldershot.

-There were at least 9 children, including William, Tom (who married a lady called May and lived locally), Nellie (who married Bert Dicker and also lived locally), Fred, Edwin Guy in 1905, Jack in 1907, Thomas Victor in 1910, and Clifford James (still living in Arborfield in 1950, according to the Electoral Register on the Data CD).
+There were at least 9 children, including William, Tom (who married a lady called May and lived locally), Nellie (who married Bert Dicker and also lived locally), Fred, Edwin Guy in 1905, Jack in 1907, Thomas Victor in 1910, and Clifford James (still living in Arborfield in 1950, according to the Electoral Register).

 William junior was born about 1893 in Edinburgh.
 He married to Alice, and had two daughters.
 The family referred to him as 'the Colonel'.
 There’s a photo of William Clark junior in uniform as ‘Sergeant W. Clark, Royal Engineers, The Swan Inn, Arborfield Cross. - Mentioned in dispatches’.
 We’ve found his daughters Alice Barbara, baptised at Arborfield on 4th August 1918 when William was ‘C.Q.M.S.
 Royal Engineers’, and Pamela, baptised at Arborfield on 17th September 1922 even though the family then lived at The Cattle Market, Deptford where he was a Sarjeant R.C.O.S.